-Profitability of industrial reception of those or other components from hydromineral raw material is determined not only by their concentration, but also by depth of underground waters and permeable features, filtrational properties of rocks, flow rate of operational stocks etc. Economic parameters are influenced by the way of disposing of the waste waters for protection of the natural environment.
+Profitability of industrial reception of those or other components from hydro mineral raw material is determined not only by their concentration, but also by depth of underground waters and operational chinks, filtration properties of rocks, flow rate of operational stocks etc. On economic parameters of operation the way of dump of the fulfilled waters that defines expenses for protection of the natural environment essentially influences.

-Proceeding from the general conditions and laws of distribution of underground geothermal waters and the brines containing rare elements, and also in view of experience of use of such waters as hydromineral raw material in Russia and abroad, the following limits of concentration of elements at which waters represent industrial interest are established (mg / l): iodine - 10, lithium - 10, caesium - 0.5, germanium - 0.5, bromine - 200, rubidium - 3, strontium - 300.
-(Bondarenko, 1999).
+Proceeding from the general conditions and laws of distribution of underground geothermal waters and the brines containing rare elements, and also in view of experience of use of such waters as hydro mineral raw material in Russia and abroad the following limits of concentration of elements at which waters represent industrial interest are established (mg / l): iodine - 10, lithium - 10, cesium - 0.5, germanium - 0.5, bromine - 200, rubidium - 3, strontium - 300.
+(Bondarenko (1999)).

 Even before the Second World War abroad, in particular, in USA, the technology of extraction from hydro mineral raw material of one of its components - lithium was developed.
-In the 1970s about 85 % of world extraction of this metal was carried out in such a way.
-(Kogan and Nazvanova, 1974).
+In 70th years about 85 % of world extraction of this metal was carried out in such a way.
+(Kogan and Nazvanova (1974)).

 In Japan from geothermal underground brines are commercially extracted I, Br, B, Li, As, Ge, W and a number of mineral salts.
-In Israel from brines of the Dead Sea the carnallite, bromine, chlorides of magnesium and calcium, and also raw material for manufacture of medical products and perfumery are produced.
-In the 1980s hydromineral raw material was the source for 30 % of world extraction of lithium, 31 % - caesium, 8 % - boron, 5 % - rubidium, and also in significant scales Ca, Mg, Na, K, S, Cl, U, Ra, Cu.
-(Bondarenko, 1999).
+In Israel from brines of the Dead sea the carnallite, bromine, chlorides of magnesium and calcium, and also raw material for manufacture of medical products and perfumery are produced.
+In 80th years from hydro mineral raw material it was received 30 % of world extraction of lithium, 31 % - cesium, 8 % - a boron, 5 % - rubidium, and also in significant scales Ca, Mg, Na, K, S, Cl, U, Ra, Cu.
+(Bondarenko (1999)).
+(Table 2, 3).

 Huge stocks of rare-metal raw material are in geothermal underground waters and brines on territories of Russia and the CIS.
-They contain over 55 % of the common stocks of lithium, 40 % of rubidium and 35 % of caesium.
-(Kremenetsky et al., 1999.)
+They contain over 55 % of the common stocks of lithium, 40 % of rubidium and 35 % of cesium.
+(Kremenetsky et al. (1999))

 Thermal waters with a high mineralization are located in the greater territory of Russia and the former USSR.
 They are known almost in all areas.
 Brines with mineralization higher than 200 g/l are known in Perm and Kujbishev areas, Tatarstan, Moscow, Ryazan and other central areas.
-In Moscow, for example, at a depth of 1650 m are met chloride brines with mineralization of 274 g/l.
+In Moscow, for example, on depth of 1650 m are met chloride brines with mineralization of 274 g/l.
 In Western and Eastern Siberia there are large deposits of brines with high temperature.
 Some deposits have mineralization of 400-600 g/l.
-There are many thermal types of brine in Central Asia, Kazakhstan, in Ukraine, Kamchatka, Kuriles, and Sakhalin.
-(Shcherbakov, 1985, Resources ..., 1985, Kurbanov, 2001).
+There are many thermal brines in Central Asia, Kazakhstan, on Ukraine, Kamchatka, Kuriles, Sakhalin.
+(Shcherbakov (1985), Resources ...
+(1985), Kurbanov(2001)).

 There are chemical elements which are possible for taking only from underground waters.
-So iodine is extracted from brines since iodine is highly soluble and does not collect in rocks.
-Iodine concentrates in seaweed but to extract this seaweed as industrial raw material is effectively only by their big congestion.
-Bromine can be extracted from some salts and seaweed, but traditionally bromine also is extracted from concentrated chloride brines.
-(Antipov et al., 1998).
+So iodine is extracted from brines since iodine is good dissoluble and in breeds iodine does not collect.
+Iodine concentrates in sea seaweed but to extract this seaweed as industrial raw material is effectively only at their big congestion.
+Bromine can be extracted from some salts and seaweed, but traditionally bromine also is extracted from superstrong chloride brines.
+(Antipov et al., (1998)).
+(Table 4).